 Snowboard Boot Fit

-Finding the right pair of snowboard boots can be difficult especially when shopping online.
-We always recommend whenever possible to come into the store so you can try a few pairs on and find the best match for your foot but unfortunately not everyone lives nearby.
-In order to help people who are shopping for snowboard boots online we have written this helpful guide so you can make sure you get the perfect fitting snowboard boots.
+Finding the right pair of snowboard boots can be difficult especially when shopping online, which is why we always recommend whenever possible to come into the store so you can try a few pairs on and find the best match for your foot.
+If this isn't possible, read on!

-Generally we recommend grabbing the same size boots as your street shoes.
-This is because boots that are too big can be just as painful as boots that are too small.
+Getting your size right is extremely important, and boots that are too big can be just as painful as boots that are too small.
 When we have customers who complain about snowboarding foot trouble, 9 times out of 10 the issue is boots that are too big.
-If your foot has too much room inside the boot every time your turn or jump your foot will slam forward into the end of your boot which can result in bruised toenails and eventually the loss of those toenails.
+If your foot has too much room inside the boot, every time your turn, jump, or land, your foot will slam forward into the end of your boot which can result in pain, bruising, and a pretty rough time on snow.

 How should my snowboard boots fit?

 The perfect fitting boots will feel tight when you first put them on.
-Unlike rental boots your foot is the only foot that has ever been in this boot and it generally takes a couple days of riding before your boots mold into the shape of your foot.
-It is much better to be uncomfortable for those first days rather than miserable for the lifetime of your boots.
-Boots can be heat molded to help speed up this molding process.
-We recommend bringing them into our store rather than trying to do this at home.
+Unlike rental boots your foot is the only foot that has ever been in this boot, and it generally takes a couple days of riding before your boots mold into the shape of your foot.
+Keep in mind this is the tightest the boot will ever be, and the more you wear it the more it will expand and mould to your foot shape.
+It might be uncomfortable at first, but it's much better to be uncomfortable for those first days rather than miserable for the lifetime of your boots.
+If you're looking to shorten this wearing-in process, most boots can be heat molded, and we recommend bringing them into our store rather than trying to do this at home.
 (Do not put your boots in the oven!)

 How tight should my snowboard boots be?

 When you first get your boots, put them on and lace them up tight.
 This will help pull your foot all the way back into the heel of the boot and give your toes more room.
-Standing up straight you should be able to feel the end of the boot with your toes but it shouldn’t be jammed into the front.
-As you squat down flexing your knees and pushing your shins into the front of your boot so that your boot actually flexes your toes should pull back ever so slightly.
+When standing up straight you should be able to feel the end of the boot with your toes, but it shouldn’t be jammed into the front with pressure.
+As you squat down and get into your natural 'snowboard stance' (flexing your knees and pushing your shins into the front of your boot), your toes should pull back ever so slightly.
 This squatted position should be the same position that you snowboard in.
-If your boots fit well even after your toes pull back you should be able to just feel the end of the boot without any pressure.
-Over the next couple days of riding your boots will pack out a half a size and give you the comfortable fit that you want.
+If your boots fit well, after your toes pull back you should be able to only just feel the end of the boot, and without any pressure.
+Over the next couple days of riding your boots will pack out approximately half a size and give you a comfortable and long-lasting fit.